-Land in between Swinderby Road and Station Road, to the west of the railway line has been allocated on the Policies Map for mixed use development providing around 80 dwellings, allotments, employment uses in the north eastern part of the site, public open space and the potential for a station car park.
+Land in between Swinderby Road and Station Road, to the west of the railway line has been allocated on the Proposals Map for mixed use development providing around 80 dwellings, allotments, employment uses in the north eastern part of the site, public open space and the potential for a station car park.

-Land to the east of the allocation has been identified for future development within Use Classes B1 and C2 under designation CO/RL/1 on the Policies Map.
+Land to the east of the site has been identified for future development within Use Classes B1 and C2 under designation CO/RL/1 on the Proposals Map.

-In addition to the general policy requirements in the Core strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will be subject to the following:
+In addition to the general policy requirements in the Core strategy and the Development Management Polices in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will be subject to the following:

 - Provision of access points off both Station Road and Swinderby Road, linked by vehicular access through the site suitable to accommodate the vehicle movements associated with the sites development and established farm traffic in the area.
-Provision should also be made for pedestrian access to existing residential development to the west; - Design and layout of development to preserve the amenity of established dwellings to the west of the site; - Appropriate easements to the watercourses running along the northern and western boundaries of the site included as part of the site layout; - Design and layout of new development to respect the setting of the Grade II listed Station House; - Pre-determination archaeological evaluation submitted as part of any planning application and post determination mitigation measures secured by condition on any planning consent are likely to be required; - The provision of a station car park on the site as part of any planning application or developer contribution to off site provision if required following discussion with Network Rail;
+Provision should also be made for pedestrian access to existing residential development to the west; - Design and layout of development to preserve the amenity of established dwellings to the west of the site; - Appropriate easements to the watercourses running along the northern and western boundaries of the site: - Design and layout of new development to respect the setting of the Grade II listed Station House: - Pre-determination archaeological evaluation and post determination mitigation measures; - The provision of a station car park on the site or contribution to off site provision;

-- Developer funded localised sewer or pumping station improvements; and - Appropriate phasing of residential, employment and allotment uses.
+- Localised sewer or pumping station improvements; - Appropriate phasing of residential, employment and allotment uses.